FyroxEngine/rg3d.rs/drafts/2025-02-04-fyrox-game-engine-1.0.0-rc.1.md

 Not every resource can have a meaningful name, for example, the engine packs uniform data into a small number of buffers and such buffers will be called `UniformBuffer0/1/2/etc`.

-Ability to fetch memory usage by the graphics server Track vertex/fragment shader line location

 ## OpenGL Isolation